mattvarghese/minimal-typescript-react-template/README.md

 ## Clean Everything
 To delete the node_modules folder, dist folder etc. and thereby do a cleanup of build, VSCode > Terminal menu > Run Task > *npm: clean*

+*You do not need to clean everything before every build / start / change etc. This option is there for when you need to package up files / clear dependencies and build etc.*

 # Using without Visual Studio Code
 Even though this project template is developed with the perspective of using with Visual Studio Code, you can still use it without VSCode.
 Do the following steps
 - Download code.
 Then do the below commands from the root folder.
 - Do `npm run start`, **or** `npm start`, to run the development server
 - Do `npm run build` to build production
 - Do `npm run serve` to serve production locally
+- Do `npm test`, **or** `npm run test` to run unit tests
 - Do `npm run clean` to clean up everything

 # To disconnect from GitHub repository
-Delete the `.git` folder and `.gitignore` file in the root directory
+Delete the `.git` folder and the `.gitignore` file in the root directory

+.